 We’ll take a quick look at some local traditions starting from all the way up with the Alps in the north working all the way down to the tip of the boot in the south.

-Here you’ll find the caffè alla valdostana, which includes a blend of lemon peel, cinnamon, sugar, cloves, and juniper.
+In the Aosta Valley, you’ll find the caffè alla valdostana, which includes a blend of lemon peel, cinnamon, sugar, cloves, and juniper.
 It’s served in a grolla, a wooden cup that is passed around from friend to friend.

 The bicerin is the famous local speciality of the city.
 It’s a blend of coffee, chocolate, and cream in a glass where you can see the different individual layers.
 Once your coffee arrive, pop in your spoon — it’s local tradition to stir ingredients together and savor the aromas before drinking.